shubh8007/Trainee_Shubham-Suryawanshi_Assignment1/README.md

-Certainly!
-Here's a sample README file for the C# Task List Application:
+ README file for the C# Task List Application:

 Task List Application
 This is a simple Task List Application implemented in C#.
 It allows users to create, read, update, and delete tasks.